Pediatrics - Comprehensive Care Program (CCP)

 - This medical home should meet all the child’s health care and developmental needs.

-- Families deserve ready access to their medical providers, not to a stranger, especially when their child is ill.
+- Families will have continuity with deserve ready access to their 3 known primary care medical providers and team, not to a stranger, especially when their child is ill.

 The Comprehensive Care Program provides “one-stop shopping” for health care for families who need it the most.
-We make every effort to schedule visits with all of the specialists you may need to see at the time of your visit.
+We make every efforts to schedule visits with many all of the specialists you may need to see on the same day when we can. at the time of your visit.
 We know the families of children with complex medical needs are juggling many demands and that your time is valuable.

 Accordingly, we try to minimize the need for multiple visits to the hospital.
 This may be especially helpful for families who have difficulty arranging transportation to the hospital, who have other children to care for or whose work or family schedule make it hard for them to make repeated visits.